scheuerseb/recreat/docs/usage/reclassification.rst

 Options:

--e, --export         Export recategorized raster to specified filename (by default, None).
+-e, --export         Export recategorized raster to root-path with specified filename (by default, None).

 Example: